Financial-Times/ft-origami/new-starter-guide/new-starter-to-origami.md

 ### LastPass

-Please do not just sign up on LastPass.com for a free account.
-You need to invited to the FT Enterprise LastPass account.
+The FT uses LastPass for managing passwords etc. You need to be invited to the FT Enterprise LastPass account.
 Ask `itservicedesk@ft.com` to enable your LastPass account.
 Then ask a member of the team to add you to the Shared-origami folder as an administrator.

 ### Other tools